Touring Anchorage

 Upon arrival you are met and transferred to your hotel.
 Settle in

-and get acquainted with your guide and the city of Anchorage.
+and get acquainted with your guide and the city of Fairbanks.
 Overnight

 Fairbanks.